Division of Greenway: Geography

-The division is located in the west and north-west suburbs of Sydney, traditionally been north and east portions of the Blacktown district.
-It currently also includes small portions of the Hills Shire areas.
-Suburbs and towns include Acacia Gardens, Box Hill, Gables, Glenwood, Kellyville Ridge, Kings Langley, Kings Park, Lalor Park, Nelson, Parklea, Rouse Hill, Stanhope Gardens, and The Ponds; as well as parts of Blacktown, Quakers Hill, Riverstone, Seven Hills and Schofields.

 Since 1984, federal electoral division boundaries in Australia have been determined at redistributions by a redistribution committee appointed by the Australian Electoral Commission.
 Redistributions occur for the boundaries of divisions in a particular state, and they occur every seven years, or sooner if a state's representation entitlement changes or when divisions of a state are malapportioned.

+When the division was created in 1984, majority of the division was previously part of the division of Mitchell.
+The areas to the south at Blacktown, Seven Hills and Prospect were previously parts of the divisions of Chifley and Parramatta.

+Since the division was created, it has always been located in the west and north-west suburbs of Sydney, traditionally been north and east portions of the Blacktown district.
+As of 2025, it also includes small portions of the Hills Shire areas.
+Since the 2024 redistribution, suburbs and towns include Acacia Gardens, Box Hill, Gables, Glenwood, Kellyville Ridge, Kings Langley, Kings Park, Lalor Park, Nelson, Parklea, Rouse Hill, Stanhope Gardens, and The Ponds; as well as parts of Blacktown, Quakers Hill, Riverstone, Seven Hills and Schofields.